brownman/LIBRARY/README.md

 $ $translate_sh ru dog                  #this will actualy run the file: translate.sh with params: ( ru , dog )
 ```

-- Update the library anchor:
+- Update the library anchor: (for extending the core-functionality)
 ```
 $ alias libraryE
 $ libraryE
 ```

-- to activate the library: source /tmp/library.cfg